adamavenir/bumble/blog/2013-06-02-just-a-person.md

 Sometimes I have a conversation with someone and I hear them describing their desire to change the world in some way, to make an impact, to make things better.

-There are a lot of people who seem to believe this starts with an ambitious, world-conquering dream---and while that might sometimes be the case, what I'm learning from the many people who've inspired me is _there is greater chance at making a real difference by focusing on the quality of each individual impact.
+There are a lot of people who seem to believe this starts with an ambitious, world-conquering dream--and while that might sometimes be the case, what I'm learning from the many people who've inspired me is _there is greater chance at making a real difference by focusing on the quality of each individual impact.
 Ambitious, shared values are, in fact, the only thing that are guaranteed to be scalable._

 If you want to make the world a better place, don't try to bite off the whole earth at once.